co-cart/co-cart/README.md

 ## Contribute

-If you or your company use CoCart or appreciate the work I’m doing in open source, please consider supporting me directly so I can continue maintaining it and keep evolving the project.
+If you or your company use CoCart or appreciate the work I’m doing in open source, please consider [purchasing CoCart Pro](https://cocart.xyz/pricing/) to support me directly so I can continue maintaining CoCart and keep evolving the project.

-You'll be helping to ensure I can spend the time not just fixing bugs, adding features, releasing new versions, but also keeping the project afloat.
-Any contribution you make is a big help and is greatly appreciated.

 Please also consider starring ✨ and sharing 👍 the project repo!
 This helps the project getting known and grow with the community. 🙏

-I accept one-time donations and monthly via [BuyMeACoffee.com](https://www.buymeacoffee.com/sebastien)
+I also accept one-time donations and monthly via [BuyMeACoffee.com](https://www.buymeacoffee.com/sebastien)

 * [My PayPal](https://www.paypal.me/codebreaker)
 * [BuyMeACoffee.com](https://www.buymeacoffee.com/sebastien)
 * Bitcoin (BTC): `3L4cU7VJsXBFckstfJdP2moaNhTHzVDkKQ`
 * Ethereum (ETH): `0xc6a3C18cf11f5307bFa11F8BCBD51F355b6431cB`
 * Litecoin (LTC): `MNNy3xBK8sM8t1YUA2iAwdi9wRvZp9yRoi`

-If you have special requirements for a sponsorship, you can [email me](mailto:mailme@sebastiendumont.com) and we can talk.

 If you would like to contribute code to this project then please follow these [contribution guidelines](https://github.com/co-cart/co-cart/blob/master/CONTRIBUTING.md).